Saturday, September 24, 2022

 The Dome, Show Low, AZ- Open, but doesn't rent videos anymore.

-Video Plus, Kayenta, AZ-Open, in Navajo Nation.
+Video Plus, Kayenta, AZ-Closed in 2024, in Navajo Nation.

 Arkansas: 5 open video stores